 Government Support for the MWEE

 Recognizing the value of hands-on environmental education, the governors of the Chesapeake Bay states and the Mayor of Washington, D.C., signed a commitment in 2000 to provide a meaningful watershed experience for every student in the Chesapeake Bay watershed before graduation from high school.
 In the 2007 school year there were 5,865 MWEE provided to District of Columbia students.
-For resources and assistance in providing MWEEs to your students in the District, please contact Erin Fenton at 202 299-3340 or by email, [email protected]
+For resources and assistance in providing MWEEs to your students in the District, please visit the Department of Energy and Environment’s website.

 Want to learn more about the MWEE?